 Rotherham Child and Adolescent Mental Health Service (CAMHS) offers a range of psychological therapies for children aged 5-18 years old and their families.
 Referrals for therapy are made following an assessment by other CAMHS staff and discussion with the child/young person and their family.
 Unfortunately, there is a waiting list but families will be supported by other staff within CAMHS/other agencies whilst they are waiting.
 There are also some online resources in the ‘Useful Links’ section of this website that may be helpful.

-The psychological therapies pathway is able to offer a range of different therapies including Compassion Focussed Therapy (CFT), Cognitive Behavioural Therapy (CBT), Family Therapy and Child Psychotherapy.
+The Psychological Therapy pathway is able to offer therapeutic interventions based on a range of approaches including Compassion Focussed Therapy, Cognitive Behavioural Therapy , Cognitive Analytic Therapy, Art Therapy, Family Therapy and Child Psychotherapy.
 These may be offered on their own or with another approach depending on the needs of the child and family, their preferences and clinical guidance and the available evidence base.
-There are several different staff within the pathway e.g. Clinical Psychologists and therapists trained in specific kinds of therapies.
-More information on the different staff within CAMHS can be found in the ‘Our People’ section of this website.
-More information about the different kinds of therapy is below:
+There are several different staffs within the pathway e.g. Clinical Psychologists and therapists trained in specific kinds of therapies.
+More information on the different staff within CAMHS can be found in the Our People section of this website.
+There is further information below about the different approaches we may draw on in our therapeutic interventions:

-Compassion Focussed Therapy (CFT)
+Compassion Focussed Therapy

-Cognitive Behavioural Therapy (CBT)
+Cognitive Behavioural Therapy

 A therapy that supports a child or family to work on their difficulties by learning about the connections between thoughts, behaviours and physical/body responses and the impact these can have on feelings.

-When one member of a family has a difficulty, it tends to impact on everyone in the family.
+- Systemic/Family Therapy When one member of a family has a difficulty, it tends to impact on everyone in the family.
 Often, solving a problem or difficulty for a child or young person requires support from family members.